pmaier983/Blog/components/pages/Project/projects/Gaulish.md

 ## ❓ Why did I create [gaulish](https://gaulish.io/)

+As you may know from my SuperCTF post (#TODO: Link 😉), I have a deep love for .io games.
+For the longest time I have been mulling over some version of gaulish.
+After putting a wrap on the React frontend of SuperCTF it felt like the perfect time to start a new project.

 ## 🏗️ How Did I build [gaulish](https://gaulish.io/)

 ## 💡 What Are my takeaways from building [gaulish](https://gaulish.io/)